How to start a new Special Interest Group

 To set up your SIG:

-- The Policy Team will then assess your application and pass it on to the Policy Committee for approval.
+- The policy team will then assess your application and pass it on to the Advocacy & Policy Committee for approval.

-- Once / if the Policy Committee has approved the SIG, the Policy Team will be in touch with you to discuss membership recruitment, governance, and the type of administrative support that the Policy Team here at FPH can provide for your SIG moving forward.
+- Once / if the Advocacy & Policy Committee approves the SIG, the policy team will be in touch with you to discuss membership recruitment, governance, and the type of administrative support that the policy team here at FPH can provide for your SIG moving forward.

 Frequently Asked Questions